Badge Man: Gary Mack

 Mack, White, and other conspiracy theorists have attempted to connect Badge Man with the claims of Gordon Arnold.
 When analyzing the photo, Mack initially considered whether the figure may in fact be Arnold, a soldier who claimed to be on the grassy knoll with a movie camera.
 Arnold—who first came forward in 1978—claimed that he had filmed the assassination and that a police officer had confiscated his film after the shooting.
-The theorists claim that this officer was also the Badge Man.
+Some theorists claim that this officer was also the Badge Man.
 Arnold is not visible in any photographs taken of the area, which Bugliosi calls "conclusive photographic proof that Arnold's story was fabricated".

 White continued experimenting with the Moorman photograph.
 In the mid-1980s, he produced a new colorized version, enhanced in contrast and brightness, which he claimed revealed the policeman figure in higher clarity.
-In 1988, White also claimed that a man wearing a white shirt and possibly a hard hat is visible behind the Badge Man.
+In 1988, White claimed that a man wearing a white shirt and possibly a hard hat is visible behind the Badge Man.
 He called him the "Back Up Man".
 White has also argued that Arnold is visible to the anatomical right of Badge Man.

-Many conspiracy theories claim that Kennedy was killed by several shooters positioned throughout Dealey Plaza; the Badge Man is often said to have fired the fatal head shot from the grassy knoll.
+Many conspiracy theories claim that Kennedy was killed by several shooters positioned throughout Dealey Plaza.
+The Badge Man is often said to have fired the fatal head shot from the grassy knoll.
 The 1988 British documentary series The Men Who Killed Kennedy, which features White's work, proposes that the Badge Man was Lucien Sarti, a French national and alleged contract killer.
 Other conspiracy theorists have suggested that the Badge Man is J. D. Tippit, a Dallas police officer who was killed by Oswald shortly after Kennedy's assassination.
 Regarding these claims, Mack clarified his stance in 2006: "I've never said that the Badge Man was the knoll assassin, but I have said it's a possibility.
 That's all."

 Skepticism

 In an attempt to validate the Badge Man, Mack had the photograph analyzed by third parties, including experts at the Itek Corporation, the Jet Propulsion Laboratory at the California Institute of Technology, and the Massachusetts Institute of Technology.
-The consensus is that the photograph lacks the resolution to determine whether or not the Badge Man is a human figure.
+The consensus is that the photograph lacks the resolution to determine whether the Badge Man is a human figure.
 Photographic expert Geoffrey Crawley concluded that the Badge Man was not a person but rather disparate background elements.